bhauman/lein-figwheel/sidecar/README.md

 **This exception is expected**

-## Adding the CLJSAutbuild component directly
+## Adding the CLJS Autobuild component directly

 This time let's add our autobuilder by hand.
 This is not necessary but it's helpful to understand what is going on.